ShawetaKumar/MongrationDotNet/README.md

 PS> install-package MongrationDotNet
 ```

 Add AddMigration in ServiceCollection of your project.
 You can either pass your IMongoDatabase reference or your MongoDB connection string and database name.
-It Returns an object of MigrationRunner which will be used to run the migration
+It Returns an object of MigrationRunner which will be used to run the migration.

 ```csharp